What is an inappropriate colloquialism?

 - “Woke” refers to an individual who is more aware of social issues

 Unlike colloquial language, slang words can also be offensive depending on the context.
 For example, consider these english slang words:

 - “He's a Paddy” – An Irish person would find the term “Paddy” offensive unless spoken by another Irish person.

 - “She's a gym rat” – A fitness enthusiast would find the term “gym rat” disagreeable.

 Most swear words are examples of slang too.

 If in doubt, avoid slang words in any type of formal writing, for example journalism, academic writing, business articles and so on.

 The Final Word on Inappropriate Colloquialisms

 Defining your preferred style of writing is more important than strictly following grammar rules about particular words.

-However, if you want to strengthen your writing consider using a grammar checker like Grammarly or another tool.
-They work well even if you’re writing in British English or American English.
+If you want to strengthen your message, consider using a grammar checker like Grammarly or ProWritingAid.
+They will identify some inappropriate colloquialisms even if you're writing in British English or American English.